Titles of Nobility Amendment: Legislative and ratification history

 The amendment was rejected by Virginia (February 14, 1811), New York (March 12, 1812), Connecticut (May 13, 1813), and Rhode Island (September 15, 1814).
 No other state legislature has completed ratification action on it.

 When the proposed amendment was submitted to the states, ratification by 13 states was required for it to become part of the Constitution; 11 had done so by early 1812.
-However, with the addition of Louisiana into the Union that year (April 30, 1812), the ratification threshold rose to 14.
-Thus, when New Hampshire ratified it in December 1812, the proposed amendment again came within 2 states of being ratified.
-No additional states ratified the proposed amendment and when Indiana and Mississippi were established as states (December 11, 1816, and December 10, 1817, respectively) the threshold rose again to 15.
-Today, with 50 states in the Union, it has climbed to 38 and ratification by 26 additional states would be necessary in order to incorporate the proposed amendment into the Constitution.
+At this point Louisiana was admitted as a state, raising the required number of states to 14.

 On February 27, 1818, President James Monroe communicated to Congress the record shown above.
 He and Congress were both satisfied that the required number of ratifications had not been reached.
 A law, passed April 20, 1818, placed official responsibility for overseeing the amendment process into the hands of the Secretary of State, where it remained until 1950.